mateusz-andrzejewski/fairPlayx10/.github/README.md

 - Triggers on: Push to `main` branch
 - Runs: Unit tests and build
 - Requires: Supabase secrets
+- Creates `.env` file from secrets before running tests and build

 ### `test.yml`
 - Triggers on: Push/PR to `main` or `develop` branches
 - Runs: Unit tests and E2E tests
 - Requires: Supabase secrets
+- Creates `.env` file for unit tests and `.env.test` file for E2E tests from secrets

 ## Local Development